Functional Renormalization Group Approach for Signal Detection: Effective average action for local theory

 Hence, replacing $u_6$ with $\bar{u}_6$ in its own flow equation introduce the linear term $-\dim_\tau(u_6) \bar{u}_6$, with:

 The same argument can be generalized, and for $u_{2p}$ a simple recurrence leads to:

 To anticipate the forthcoming extended discussions of Section \ref{DeepInv}, we illustrate the behavior of canonical dimensions here for the MP distribution.
-Figure \ref{figcanonical1} provides a numerical plot of $\dim_\tau(u_{2n})$ for two MP distributions, the observed behavior being qualitatively the same for other choices of parameters, and in fact, very similar for other models of noise.
+Figure \ref{figcanonical1} provides a numerical plot of $\dim_\tau(u_{2n})$ for MP distribution, the observed behavior being qualitatively the same for other choices of parameters, and in fact, very similar for other models of noise.

-In the deep IR i.e. in the domain corresponding to large eigenvalues, we can see that only a few couplings - the quartic and sixtic ones - are relevant in agreement with the empirical statement \ref{Prop1}.
+In the deep IR i.e. in the domain corresponding to large eigenvalues, we can see that only a few couplings - the quartic and sextic ones - are relevant in agreement with the empirical statement \ref{Prop1}.
 This is not too surprising.
 Indeed the momentum distribution behaving as $(p^2)^{\delta}$ with $\delta=1/2$, and the canonical dimensions for a power law being $\dim_t(u_{2p})=2(1-(p-1)\delta)$, we find that relevant couplings are for $p=1,2,3$, the last case corresponding to a marginal coupling with vanishing scaling dimension.
-What we obtain in that limit, a field theory having a few numbers of relevant directions is the most current one in field theory.
+What we obtain in that limit, a field theory having a few numbers of relevant directions is the most current one in field theory { \footnote{Once again, we assume that the form of interactions is fixed in this argument.
+In general, the power counting depends on the form of the interactions.}}.

 In contrast, in the deep UV, i.e. in the domain of very small eigenvalues, the canonical dimensions become positives for an arbitrarily large number of interactions.
 This corresponds to a \textit{dimension crisis}, meaning in the RG language, that an arbitrarily large number of couplings become relevant toward the IR scales, with arbitrary larges values.
 In such a regime the flow is no longer predictive since an arbitrarily large number of couplings must be initially fixed, and the truncations become arbitrarily large.
 We have two regimes, a "good" IR regime and a "bad" UV regime, a pessimistic estimate of the transition point between these two regimes, $k=:\Lambda_0$ being given by the scale where the canonical dimension of $u_8$ cancels, i.e.